anaef/lua-linear/doc/Structural.md

 If `t` is a list of lists of numbers, the function returns a matrix.
 The nested lists of numbers correspond to the major order vectors of the matrix.
 The parameter `order` can be one of `row` (the default) or `col`, and controls whether a row major or a column major matrix is returned.
+All nested lists of numbers must have the same length.

 ## `linear.type (x|X)`